numpy/numpy/doc/source/dev/development_workflow.rst

    pre-commit install

 This will add a script to your ``.git/hooks`` folder.
-This script will run pre-commit to check your changed files whenever you run ``git commit``.
+This script will run pre-commit to check your changed files whenever you run ``git commit`` (the Python environment does not need to be active for this to work).
 Note that if there are any failures, the commit will not go through and you will have to re-run the commit (and ``git add`` first if any files were automatically changed, or ``git commit`` with the ``-a`` flag).
 It is generally bad practice to commit files that do not pass tests but if it is necessary (e.g., for a local commit that will be rebased later), you can run ``git commit --no-verify`` to